bruab/bruab.github.io/social.md

 Here, for the record, are a few platforms I no longer actively use:

-- Marketing [TikTok](https://www.tiktok.com/@bdh.wtf), where I post conversion + analytics tips
+- Marketing [TikTok](https://www.tiktok.com/@bdh.wtf), where I posted conversion + analytics tips
-- Personal [TikTok](https://www.tiktok.com/@brian.david.hall), where I occasionally post about growing and cooking food
+- Personal [TikTok](https://www.tiktok.com/@brian.david.hall), where I occasionally posted about growing and cooking food
-- [LinkedIn](https://www.linkedin.com/in/briandavidhall/), where I generally seek to be annoying
+- [LinkedIn](https://www.linkedin.com/in/briandavidhall/), where I generally sought to be annoying
-- [Tumblr](https://briandavidhall.tumblr.com/), not sure what I'm doing there just yet
+- [Tumblr](https://briandavidhall.tumblr.com/), not sure what I was trying to do there.
+Share photos?
+- [Twitter](https://twitter.com/briandavidhall/), where I nerdposted, sermonposted, and shitposted on pretty much everything but partisan politics and sports